jdmoreira/cracked-php/README.md

 # CRACKED-PHP

-A minimal, statically-linked HTTP server docker container image based on FrankenPHP and DaemonTools, designed to serve PHP applications in a KISS manner.
+A minimal docker container based on FrankenPHP and DaemonTools.
+Designed to serve PHP applications in a KISS manner.

 ### Features
 - **Ultra-minimal footprint**: Built from scratch container with only essential static binaries